 Protection granted by this area of intellectual property is usefully supplemented by other areas of law, such as confidential information and patent law.
 Where a copyright work explains a business idea, method of doing business, or describes an invention, the inventor will need to other areas of intellectual property law such as patent and designs to obtain protection.

-This article has been written for ByteStart by Leigh Ellis, a copyright lawyer at Drukker Solicitors who provide legal advice on intellectual property rights and commercial litigation.
+This article was kindly written for ByteStart by Leigh Ellis, a copyright lawyer at Drukker Solicitors who provide legal advice on intellectual property rights and commercial litigation.